Quiet the Mind — Online Golf Psychology Coaching

 What This Looks Like

-- State before strategy: steady physiology first (4–6 in, 6–8 out; soft jaw; peripheral vision).
+- State before strategy: steady physiology first, soft jaw, broad visual field.

 - One intention: a shot-specific cue that survives walking, setup, and swing.